 January 1, 1502.
-The Portuguese sail past Sugarloaf, ready to explore a great river.
-That’s how Rio de Janeiro (River of January) got its name.
+How did Rio de Janeiro (River of January) get its name?

 Exploring Rio de Janeiro’s historic past is an annual event for the city, which celebrates the anniversary of its founding every March 1st.